GenesisFR/HowToBecomeGoodAtShooters/README.md

 - armed with an incendiary artillery turret
 - his turret can ensnare and burn its targets
 - if its target is hit, he will shoot at the ensnared target
-- shooting the red spot on the turret will cause it to burn and ensnare everyone around it (TODO: verify if the turret is still operational afterwards)
+- shooting the red spot on the turret will cause it to burn and ensnare everyone around it (TODO: verify if the turret is still operational afterward)

 #### Rusher
-- armed with a fire axe and a riot shield
+- armed with a fire ax and a riot shield
 - you can use dancing to force him to melee you, thus exposing his body at the end of his swing animation
 - you can also deal enough damage to his body or his shield (for instance with a shotgun) to trigger the knockback animation, thus exposing his body
 - their shield can withstand an entire AR magazine before breaking